haskell-suite/haskell-src-exts/CONTRIBUTING.md

     `--pattern NAME` option to run only these new tests.

     Tests should be added in a commit separate from the code changes.
-1. Build with `cabal build --ghc-options=-Wall` and check that your changes don't generate new warnings.
+1. Build with `cabal build` and check that your changes don't generate new warnings.
 1. Run `git diff --check` on your changes to check that you aren't committing any sinful whitespace.